treasure-data/chef-td-agent/README.md

 Create file with filter definition in `/etc/td-agent/conf.d` directory.
 It works only if `node[:td_agent][:includes]` is `true`

-Notice: Notice: If you use some plugins in your matches, you should install it before you call lwrp.
+Notice: Notice: If you use some plugins for your filters, you should install them before you call lwrp.

 ### Actions